Skip to main content

 Employers cannot extend temporary contracts indefinitely.
 According to Dutch law, an employee is entitled to a permanent contract after:

-• Three consecutive temporary contracts, or
+• More than 3 consecutive temporary contracts, or

 Written Statement of Employment Details